iNextrix/ASTPP/README.md

 ASTPP
 -----

-ASTPP is a Open Source VoIP Billing Solution for Freeswitch.
+ASTPP is an Open Source VoIP Billing Solution for Freeswitch.
 It supports prepaid and postpaid billing with call rating and credit control.
 It also provides many other features such as,

 - Prepaid / Postpaid account management
 - Multi level Reseller management with personalization